owntracks/booklet/docs/features/tid.md

 The _TID_ of your [friends](friends.md) is displayed on the OwnTracks map if you don't have an address book entry associated with that friend, and if said friend has no retained [card](card.md) published.

-The _TID_ is also used by our [Pista client](../guide/clients.md) when you're about to select a track for a particular OwnTracks user.